-Chronic condition: A disease or other medical problem that cannot be completely cured or that gets worse over time or that must be treated so you do not get worse.
+Chronic condition: A disease or other medical problem that cannot be completely cured or that gets worse over time or that must be treated so the member does not get worse.

 Clinic: A facility that members can select as a primary care provider (PCP).
-It can be either a Federally Qualified Health Center (FQHC), community clinic, or other primary care facility.
+It can be either a Federally Qualified Health Center (FQHC), community clinic, Indian Health Care Provider (IHCP), or other primary care facility.